The Best Way to Visit Martinique: A 3-Day Itinerary

 Day 1: Rum Distillery and Beautiful Beaches

-Our first day began with breakfast on the patio of our hotel and then we headed out for the day.
+Our first day began with breakfast on the patio of our hotel, and then we headed out for the day.
 We first stopped at Habitation Clément, one of the oldest rum distilleries on the island.
 You can tour the gardens where they have numerous art installations from local artists.
 You can walk the gardens on your own before the guided tour of the historic distillery begins.
-The tour ends at the gift shop where you can taste a variety of rum produced on the property and purchase a bottle or two.
+The tour ends at the gift shop, where you can taste a variety of rum produced on the property and purchase a bottle or two.

-If the weather is nice, you’ll want to take advantage of the beautiful sunny day and spend the rest of the day beach hopping on the southern parts of the island.
+If the weather is nice, you’ll want to take advantage of the beautiful sunny day and spend the rest of the day beach hopping in the southern parts of the island.
 Before arriving at the first beach of the day, make a pit stop at Boulangerie-Pâtisserie La Guérande and pick up some French sandwiches to enjoy on the beach.

 Keep driving until you reach Anse Dufour, one of the most beautiful beaches in Martinique - well, every beach on the island is gorgeous, but this one was one of my favorites.
-Make sure you bring snorkel gear with you as both Anse Dufour and neighboring beach Anse Noir are fantastic places to snorkel.
-Street parking is available near Anse Dufour and you can easily follow the path connecting the two beaches if you plan to visit both - and I highly suggest that you do!
+Make sure you bring snorkel gear with you, as both Anse Dufour and neighboring beach Anse Noir are fantastic places to snorkel.
+Street parking is available near Anse Dufour, and you can easily follow the path connecting the two beaches if you plan to visit both - and I highly suggest that you do!

 After soaking up the sun and swimming at Anse Dufour, walk up the steps and follow the path to Anse Noir.
 This is a black sand beach with a long pier that you can jump off of into the water.
 Here, we sat on the pier, ate macarons, and watched a sea turtle glide through the water around us.
 Next, drive southeast to the Memorial Anse Caffard to see the statues that face the ocean and serve as a slave memorial.
 This memorial was erected to pay homage to the slaves who died on the slave ship that crashed into these cliffs in 1830.
 You can park your car on the side of the road near this memorial park and walk the grounds to see these beautiful statues up close.